 - Joan from Mad Men.

-- A male variant in the form of Lane Pryce's male assistant (effectively a secretary) is considered absolutely heavenly by all of the younger American (female) secretaries.
+- A male variant in the form of Lane Pryce's assistant (effectively a secretary).
+He is considered absolutely heavenly by all of the younger American (female) secretaries.
 They particularly like his voice and accent, complete with the line about listening to him read the phone book.

 - All of them.
 Probably even Miss Ida "Queen of Perversions" Blankenship, back in her day.

 - This is actually a recurring plot point—as Joan mentions in Season 4, it's not uncommon for men to hook up with and/or marry their secretaries.
 Roger Sterling does it early on, eventually marrying Don's secretary; Harry Crane gets Exiled to the Couch for it; and Don himself had a fling with Allison and ends up proposing to current secretary Megan by the end of Season 4.